ElenaBusch1/svj-VAE/README.md

 Create a conda enviroment from the svj\_env.yml file.
 Key packages are:
 `h5py tensorflow keras numpy matplotlib pandas scikit-learn`

-Note: uproot is not included in the conda environment.
+**Note**: uproot is not included in the conda environment.
 The Columbia group uses a local installation of uprooti (v4.3.5), which may be more efficient

 ## Running & Evaluating